Royal Musselburgh Golf Club

 Did you know?

 Royal Musselburgh is the sixth oldest golf club in the world, instituted in 1774 (although some accounts raise the possibility of 1760 as its foundation year).
 The members of Musselburgh Golf Club originally played on the Musselburgh Links Old Course, alongside other venerable golfing societies, including the Honourable Company of Edinburgh Golfers, Edinburgh Burgess (now Royal Burgess) and Bruntsfield.
-Musselburgh Golf Club moved to its new location in Prestonpans in 1925.
+Royal Musselburgh (as the club became from 1876) moved to its new location in Prestonpans in 1925.

 Royal Musselburgh's Old Club Cup (1774) is the world's oldest golf trophy still competitively played for.
 Parts of the clubhouse, formerly called Preston Grange House, date back to the 12th century.